Deputy Vice-Chancellor and Vice-President (Research and Innovation)

 University Academic Board (A/3.6) is responsible for oversight of academic governance at the University, in particular, for ensuring the effective development, implementation and review of academic programs and policies and the maintenance of academic standards and reports to Council on these matters at least annually.

 Deputy Vice-Chancellor and Vice-President (Research and Innovation) has responsibility for implementation of the Research governance framework and for fostering good research governance practices.

 Chief Information Officer is responsible for the provision of information resources and services to the University community.

 Pro Vice-Chancellor (Graduate Research and Development) has strategic oversight of Higher Degree Research development.

 Executive Deans, Heads of School and Institute Directors are responsible for strategic, academic and administrative leadership and for embedding a culture of responsible research conduct.

 Director, Office of Research Ethics and Integrity ensures the administrative processes for ethical approval and governance of all human, animal and biological related research are in place and promotes research integrity.

-Director, Audit and Risk Management Services assesses the adequacy and effectiveness of the University’s internal controls, including the risk management and compliance frameworks and reports to Council on these matters at least annually.
+Director, Assurance, Risk and Integrity Services assesses the adequacy and effectiveness of the University’s internal controls, including the risk management and compliance frameworks and reports to Council on these matters at least annually.

 Executive Director, Health, Safety and Environment is responsible for the implementation of health, safety and environment policies at QUT and through the department’s team of health, safety and environment professionals, provides support to University Officers in meeting their due diligence duty under the legislation.